adopted-ember-addons/ember-launch-darkly/README.md

 _Default_: `null`

+### `streaming`

+Streaming options for the feature flags for which you'd like to subscribe to realtime updates.
+See the [Streaming Feature Flags section](#streaming-feature-flags) for more detailed info on what the possible options are for streaming flags.

+_Default_: `false`

 ## Content Security Policy

 If you have CSP enabled in your ember application, you will need to add Launch Darkly to the `connect-src` like so: